alfa1-group/testcontainers-firebase/README.md

-    .withImage("node:20-alpine")  // Base image for the container .withUserId(1000)            // User ID inside the container .withGroupId(1000)           // Group ID inside the container .done()
+    .withImage("node:20-alpine")  // Base image for the container .withUserId(1000)            // User ID inside the container .withGroupId(1000)           // Group ID inside the container .followStdOut(true)          // Pipe the stdout of the container to the logging of the host .followStdErr(true)          // Pipe the stderr of the container to the logging of the host .done()
 ```

+When running in a non-Docker-Desktop environment, you need to specify the user id and the group id to
+allow the docker container to read/write data from the volumes mounted on the host system.
+Two
+convenience methods (`withUserIdFromEnv` and `withGroupIdFromEnv`) have been created to try to read this info from an environment variable.
+These methods will silently fail if these IDs cannot be read.

 ### Firebase Configuration